silverstripe/silverstripe-lessons-v4/__tutorials/Lesson-00.md

 Luckily there is an image available online called `manuth/silverstripe-dev` which provides all components required for running SilverStripe 4.

 In your project-folder create a `.devcontainer`-folder.
-This folder will contain all files and folders
+This folder will contain all files and folders related to your virtual docker-environment.

 In the `.devcontainer`-folder create a file called `Dockerfile` with the following content: